pyocd/pyOCD/README.md

 ### News

-- The v0.44 release introduces default debug sequences and flash programming support via debug sequences
+- The v0.45 release extends debug sequence support and introduces file-based RTT and SWV capture

 See the [wiki news page](https://github.com/pyocd/pyOCD/wiki/News) for all recent news.